delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + Files required by the uninstaller are stored in the main installation's Uninst sub-folder.

-+ The program's uninstall information is registered with the "Add / Remove Programs" (a.k.a "Programs and Features") control panel applet.
++ The program's uninstall information is registered with the "Programs and Features" (a.k.a.
+"Add / Remove Programs") control panel applet.

 + A program group may be created in the start menu (optional).